 Chicago’s two skyscraper observation decks are some of the best places to go in Chicago at night for spectacular views.
 Skydeck is located on the 103rd floor of the Willis Tower, the third tallest building in the Western Hemisphere!
 The views of the twinkling lights of Chicago will dazzle you.
 It's open until 10 pm every night of the week.

 For equally spectacular views, the 360 Chicago on the 94th floor of the Hancock Tower is open until 11 pm.
 If you are seeking ideas for romantic things to do in Chicago at night, dine at the Signature Room on the 95th floor.
 It’s open until 9:30 pm on weeknights and 10 pm on weekends.

-One floor above is the Signature Lounge if you’d rather have drinks without the meal.
+One floor above is the Signature Lounge if you’d rather just have drinks.
 It’s open until midnight on weeknights and until 1 am on weekends.